Linear video editing: Peak usage

 Jack Calaway of Calaway Engineering was the first to produce a lower-cost, PC-based, "CMX-style" linear editing system, which greatly expanded the use of linear editing systems throughout the post-production industry.
 Following suit, other companies, including EMC and Strassner Editing Systems, came out with equally useful competing editing products.

 Current usage

-While computer-based non-linear video editing software has been adopted throughout most of the commercial, film, industrial, and consumer video industries, linear video tape editing is still used where real-time workflows are more important, like live television, surveillance applications where footage must be edited instantaneously without needing rendering or file transfers.
-It is ocassionally used in small facilities that still use legacy tape equipment.
-Linear editing is still taught in educational programs to teach basic timing and sequential editing, and is still used in projects dealing with archival footage and restoration of tape-based media.
-News departments often still use linear editing because they can start editing tape and feeds from the field as soon as they are received since no additional time is spent capturing material as is necessary in non-linear editing systems, and systems that are able to digitally record and edit simultaneously take a lot of effort.
+While computer-based non-linear video editing software has been adopted throughout most of the advertisement, film, industrial, and consumer video industries, linear video tape editing is still used where real-time workflows are more important, like live television or surveillance applications, where footage must be edited instantaneously without needing rendering or file transfers.

+Linear video editing is still occasionally practiced in small facilities that still use legacy tape equipment, and linear video editing is still taught in educational programs to teach basic timing and sequential editing, all while still being used in projects dealing with archival footage and the restoration of tape-based media.
+News departments often still use linear editing because they can start editing tape and feeds from the field as soon as they are received, since no additional time is spent capturing material as is necessary in non-linear editing systems.